The only thing bigger than the number of letters in the word “differential” is the sum you’ll spend to replace one.

 This is where the variance comes in.

 Power is supplied from the engine via the transmission to a driveshaft connected to the differential.
-Simply put, the diff takes that power and then splits it between each of the wheels, allowing them to rotate at different speeds.
+Simply stated, the diff takes that power and then divides it between each of the wheels, allowing them to rotate at different speeds.

-For an in-depth look at how this process works, view this video.
+For a comprehensive look at how this process works, view this video.

 What Are The Different Types Of Differentials?